njadid/asynch_py/docs/c_api.rst

 -  conn_idx: The database connection to set.

 This routine sets a new database for an input or output.
 If information for a database has already been set, it is released, and the new connection information is set.
 Database information includes hostname, username, password, etc. This is the same information that is available in the header of database connection files (see Section [sec: database connection files]).
-Several database connections exist for every *asynchsolver* object. *conn_idx* can take the values:
+Several database connections exist for every AsynchSolver object. *conn_idx* can take the values:

 -  ASYNCH_DB_LOC_TOPO